 Senior Vice President, Programs & Innovations

-Holly Hazard is the Senior Vice President of Programs and Innovations for The Humane Society of the United States, where she is responsible for all of the organization's largest departments, including companion animals, wildlife, horses, the animal rescue team, our direct care rehabilitation and sanctuaries and Humane Society Veterinary Medical Association.
+Holly Hazard is the Senior Vice President of Programs and Innovations for The Humane Society of the United States, where she manages many of the organization’s departments, including companion animals, wildlife, horses, the animal rescue team, our direct care rehabilitation and sanctuaries and Humane Society Veterinary Medical Association.

-She is also responsible for developing and maintaining donor and corporate relations and for administering foundation grants to develop a wild horse contraception program.
-Hazard serves on the executive management team of advisers to the CEO, the board of the Doris Day Animal League, and on the board of the Wildlife Land Trust.
+Hazard is also responsible for developing and maintaining donor and corporate relations and for administering foundation grants to develop wildlife contraception technology.
+She serves on the executive management team, the board of the Doris Day Animal League and is President of the Fund for Animals.

 From 1987 to 2006, Hazard served as the Executive Director of the Doris Day Animal League, a national lobbying organization with 330,000 members and supporters.
 In 1986, she co-founded the firm Galvin, Stanley & Hazard, which was featured in the National Law Journal in the spring of 1990 for its work in public-interest, animal-protection law.